Legend96th/cisco-networking-notes/Routing.md

       * The adjacancy table can also be viewed using `Router#show adjacency`

   ---
+  # Configuring interfaces participating in the routing process

+  * When configuring a routing protocol, the `#network <...>` command **DOES NOT** specify the network to be advertised.
+  * The router uses the configured address to extract the network that will be matched against it's interfaces addresses.
+  * The routing process will take the network configuration from the interface **NOT** from the routing process's command.
+  * All interfaces matching the network will be participating in the routing protocol:
+    * Their network advertised
+    * They'll send and receive routing updates
+  * If an interface's network isn't matched with the configured network, it
+    * Will not send routing informations out of it
+    * Can receive routing information
+  * If specifying a single host address (the port address), use a wildcard mask of `0.0.0.0`

   # Passive interface

-  When configuring a routing protocol, the `Router(config-router)#network <...>` command **DOES NOT** specify the network to be advertised.
-Instead, it specifies the **network interface** with the following (host/network) address should be participating in this router process.
-This means that we specify the address (host/network) & the routing process should search for an interface that has an address with the same network address as the one configured & that interface will be participating in that routing process.
-The routing process will take the network configuration from that interface **NOT** from the command.
-  If a network isn't added with that command on that router, the corresponding interface (the one belonging to the same network) **WILL NOT** send routing informations but it **CAN** still receive routing information through it.
-  If specifying a single host address (the port address), use a wildcard mask of `0.0.0.0`

-  A passive interface is an interface that participates in the routing process to take the configuration of the network out of it **but** it doesn't send routing informations
+  * A passive interface is an interface that
+    * Has it's network advertised
+    * Doesn't send routing informations out of it